-Martin Scorsese's 'Silence' Is A Big Win For Taiwan
+Martin Scorsese's 'Silence' Is a Big Win for Taiwan

 Read More: See the First Trailer for Martin Scorsese’s Highly Anticipated Silence

 Media professionals like Jao, believe the film industry has already been hurt by worsening relations between Beijing and Taipei.
-China regards Taiwan as a breakaway province, promising retaliation over moves toward independence, and recently condemning the refusal of Taiwanese President Tsai Ing-wen to publicly acknowledge Beijing’s “One China” policy.
+China regards Taiwan as a breakaway province, promising retaliation over moves toward independence, and recently condemning the refusal of Taiwanese President Tsai Ing-wen to publicly acknowledge Beijing’s “one China” policy.

 “This has really affected all relationships and business across the Taiwan Strait, including the film industry,” says Jao.